 Del Bueno will recall all 16oz. size packages of their Queso Fresco Casero Fresh Cheese.
-The recall is for product that is date stamped September 14, 2011.
+The recall is for a product that is date-stamped September 14, 2011.
 It has been determined that the recalled product has the potential to be contaminated with Listeria monocytogenes.

 Listeria monocytogenes was the culprit for two recalls last week.
 First, avocado products from Fine Mexican Food Products were recalled, followed by cantaloupes from Jensen Farms, Inc.

 The recalled cantaloupes proved to be far more of a concern though, as Federal officials say that the contaminated fruit may be linked to two deaths and twenty-two reported illnesses.